swedenconnect/IETF-SVT/README.md

 Signature Validation Token (SVT) Draft Specifications
 =============================

+---
+### NEWS - This document has been approved for publication as RFC:
+This draft has been approved for publication by the IETF and the document is currently in the IETF RFC-Editors que for publication as RFC.

+Progress in the publication process is available here: [https://datatracker.ietf.org/doc/draft-santesson-svt](https://datatracker.ietf.org/doc/draft-santesson-svt)

+---

 This is the working area for the draft of **Signature Validation Token** (SVT) currently being processed in the IETF independent submission stream.

 An orientation to the subject is available in the following presentation: [https://youtu.be/IEJBmHJklHY](https://youtu.be/IEJBmHJklHY)